 Scammers are gearing up for this year’s Presidential election, from robo-calls offering a “free cruise” for taking a political survey, to promises that President Obama will pay your utility bill.
 Better Business Bureau is advising consumers to be on the lookout for the growing number of scams that are likely to continue leading up to the Presidential election.

-“Scammersuse incentives based on what they think voters want to hear,” noted RosemaryNye, President & CEO of the Better Business Bureau.
-“Hot topics like healthcare, economic recovery and unemployment, are sure to be the alluring topicsthis election season, but it can be anything in the news that makes the pitchsound more realistic.”
+“Scammers use incentives based on what they think voters want to hear,” noted Claire Rosenzweig, President and CEO of the Metro New York Better Business Bureau.
+“Hot topics like health care, economic recovery and unemployment are sure to be the galvanizing topics this election season, but anything currently in the news can make a pitch sound realistic.”

-There will not be a “free cruise” at the end of the voting survey.
-Thes public opinionpoll scam typically involves a recorded announcement offering a “free cruise”in exchange for participating in a telephone survey.
-At the end of thecall consumers are asked for a debit or credit card number to cover “port fees”and taxes.
-Consumers who hesitate or ask if they can call back in orderto verify the caller’s identity are subject to high-pressure tactics, such asbeing told that the offer “is only good right now,” and that if they hang upthey will be disqualified.
+There will NOT be a “free cruise” at the end of the voting survey.
+These scams typically offer a free cruise in exchange for participating in a public opinion telephone survey.
+At the end of the call consumers are asked for a debit or credit card number to cover “port fees and taxes.”
+Consumers who hesitate are subject to high-pressure tactics, such as being told that the offer is only good “right now.”

 Don’t fall for these scams.
-Legitimate polling companies will never offerprizes for participating in a telephone survey, nor ask for a credit cardnumber.
-Never provide your Social Security number, credit card number orbanking information to anyone requesting it over thephone or at your home unless you initiated the contact and feel confident withwhom you are speaking.
-Do not give in to high pressure tactics, whether overthe phone or in person.
+Legitimate polling companies will never offer prizes for participating in a telephone survey, nor will they ask for a credit card number.
+Never provide your Social Security number, credit card number or banking information to anyone requesting it over the phone or at your door unless you initiated the contact and feel confident with whom you are speaking.
+Do not give in to high pressure tactics, whether over the phone or in person.